5Fusions/codex/docs/copilot-blueprint.md

    codex --profile primator
    ```
    - Issue a task (e.g., "initialize a Python project") and approve commands as prompted.
+   - Or use `scripts/run-primator.sh` from this repo to auto-copy the example config (if missing) and start Primator in one step.
    - End the session with `Ctrl+C` or `codex end-session` before switching to a new task.

 4. **Optional: add voice I/O**